chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 where :math:`\sqrt{2D\phi}\mathbf{Z}` is a stochastic diffusion flux suitable for fluctuating hydrodynamics models (the user may turn off this flux).
 The above equations must be supported by additional boundary conditions on electrodes and insulating surfaces (on which the surface charge :math:`\sigma` lives).

-In addition, the user can choose to include radiative transport, which is done either in the diffusive approximation or by means of Monte Carlo methods.
+Radiative transport is also supported, which is done either in the diffusive approximation or by means of Monte Carlo methods.
 Diffusive RTE methods involve solving

 .. math::
    :nowrap: